Rutgers-RPL/Atlas_V2/STM_Monitor_materials/README.txt

 Once downloaded, click top right 3 bars, import, and select the flow JSON stored in this folder.

-Click "Deploy", "Dashboard", and "Start".
-Logs will be written to C:/users/yourusername/log/some csv file
+Click "Deploy", "Dashboard", and "Start

 VERY IMPORTANT: if changes have been made to ATLAS, or there are otherwise any errors in initial setup, do the following: